-The S-Network North American Disruptor Index is comprised of small to mid-cap stocks.
-Constituents must have a market capitalization of no less than \$100 million and no more than \$10 billion.
+S-Network North American Disruptor Index constituents must have a market capitalization of no less than \$100 million and no more than \$50 billion.
 Constituents must have a float market capitalization of no less than \$50 million and must meet minimum price and liquidity thresholds.
 S-Network North American Disruptor Index eligibility criteria is subject to a 10% buffer for constituents in the S-Network North American Disruptor Index prior to reconstitution.
 If a stock's market capitalization falls by more than 50% after the snapshot date but before the reconstitution date, the stock will be deleted from the S-Network North American Disruptor Index and a replacement stock will be chosen.
 The trust's portfolio will not change in connection with the removal of any security from the S-Network North American Disruptor Index.